 Born to scream, Hornady’s Superformance is designed to propel around 100 to 200fps faster than its peers, which is well over 3,000fps for a 55gr 5.56.

-The GMX line is a design which employs a one-piece copper alloy rather than copper plating bonded to a lead core.
+The GMX line is a design that employs a one-piece copper alloy rather than copper plating bonded to a lead core.
 The bullet is then topped off with a polymer cap which aids its ballistic coefficient of .270.

 Federal Gold Medal Match 69 Gr